NEWS, AWARDS, RECOGNITION (1999-2025)

 Creative Essay & Artist Feature

-Published as part of her ADC Young Guns 11 recognition, Lauren Indovina’s essay “The Imposter in You” explores the complicated relationship between self-doubt and creative ambition.
-With clarity and candor, she reframes imposter syndrome not as a flaw, but as a natural signal of growth and personal risk-taking.
-The piece struck a chord with fellow artists, designers, and directors for its rare honesty in a perfection-driven industry.
+Published as part of my ADC Young Guns 11 recognition, The Imposter in You explores the messy intersection of self-doubt and ambition.
+I reframed imposter syndrome not as a weakness, but as a signal you might actually be doing something that matters.
+The essay struck a chord for its honesty in a field that often pretends it has everything figured out.

 2014: The Art Director’s Club – “School of Craft: A Shot of Life to a Hungry Vein”

-In this editorial course by The Art Director’s Club, Indovina reflects on the craft of merging personal vision with client needs—drawing from her experiences as an ADC Young Guns winner.
-The title, “A Shot of Life to a Hungry Vein,” comes from one of her most cherished commercial projects, encapsulating her belief that design should be emotionally resonant, not just functional.
-The piece highlights her ability to bring poetic depth to commercial storytelling, treating every frame as an opportunity to deliver something vital and alive.
+In this editorial piece for The Art Directors Club, I reflected on the craft of merging personal vision with client needs—drawing from my experience as an ADC Young Guns winner.
+The title, A Shot of Life to a Hungry Vein, was pulled from one of my most cherished commercial projects and sums up how I see design: not just functional, but vital.
+The piece explored how to bring poetic depth into commercial storytelling—treating every frame like it matters.

 2015 – FEATURED ARTIST, Monki Magazine: “Soulful Animation”